stoneyrh/gSOAP/gsoap/samples/async/README.txt

 typical for SOAP/XML Web services that commonly use POST message exchanges.
 In general, be forewarned that if any of the messages depend on the server state then HTTP pipelining is a bad idea.

-No client-side HTTP pipelining example is included here, please contact Genivia www.genivia.com if you are interested to see such examples in the future and we will add them.